mysociety/fixmystreet/updating/ami.md

     fms@ip-10-58-191-98:~/fixmystreet$ git fetch origin

-Then to merge your code to the new version:
+Then merging the new version of the upstream code into your version will bring your code up-to-date.
+You can do that with:

     fms@ip-10-58-191-98:~/fixmystreet$ git merge v1.2